AbdElwahabZayed/MadarSoftTask/README.md

 # MadarSoftTask
-This Project is a task to Madar Soft hiring process.Made by Abdelwahab Zayed. please feel free to contact me.
+This Project is a task to Madar Soft hiring process.
+Made by Abdelwahab Zayed.
+Please feel free to contact me.
 Abdelwahhab.Zayed@gmail.com